 Down-filled garments and sleeping bags are the main product lines of the brand.
 Almost all Western Mountaineering sleeping bags use 850+ fill power down.

 Moreover, the brand only uses high-quality goose down.
-All Western Mountaineering down products are 100% RDS certified.
+All Western Mountaineering down sleeping bags are 100% RDS certified.
 The RDS label guarantees that the down in your sleeping sack has been ethically sourced.

-Most of the brand’s sleeping bags have a semi-rectangular or mummy shape.
-To ensure the highest possible quality, the brand still makes its sleeping bags in the US.
+Most of the brand’s sleeping bags have a semi-rectangular or mummy bag shape.
+To ensure the highest possible quality, the brand still makes its sleeping bags in the USA.
 All of the brand’s sleeping bags come with a lifetime warranty against defects in materials and workmanship.

 - Lifetime warranty

-The UltraLite is one of the warmest 3-season bags on the market, so not so great as a summer sleeping bag.
-It’s a great choice for mid to high elevation environments as well as shoulder seasons.
+The UltraLite is one of the warmest 3-season sleeping bags on the market, so not so great as a summer sleeping bag.
+It’s a great choice for mid to high-elevation environments as well as shoulder seasons.